MartinPerry/cyclone-detector/README.md

 	- Minimal distance **D** between extrema.
 To disable this feature, set value to 0.
 - **mask_radius**
 	- default: 0 (auto-calculated)
 	- Extrema mask radius **r**.
-Pixel size of the area where to look for extrema
+Pixel size of the area where to look for extrema.
 - **area_lat_correction**
 	- default: 0.0 (disabled)
 	- !!!
 USE ONLY IF `small_area_threshold` is in pixels, not in km^2 !!!!
 	- Correction factor for the latitude of the area.
-Usefull for whole world inputs.
+Useful for the whole world inputs.
 	  On the Equator, the area is taken directly from `small_area_threshold`.
-	  On poles, `small_area_threshold` is multipled by this factor " and between, the factor is linearly interpolated
-	  To disable this feature, set factor to 0.0
+	  On poles, `small_area_threshold` is multiplied by this factor and between, the factor is linearly interpolated.
+To disable this feature, set factor to 0.0.

-If program is compiled without `DISABLE_DEBUG_OUTPUT` (default state) we can output intermediate results from the program
+If program is compiled without `DISABLE_DEBUG_OUTPUT` (default state) we can output intermediate results from the program.

 - **debug_dir**
 	- default: ""
 	- Directory where we want to store the intermediate results.
-If empty, disable this feature
+If empty, disable this feature.
 - **debug_name**
 	- default: "debug"
 	- Intermediate file name prefix.
-Each debug file name will have this prefix and the rest of the name is taken form the input name
+Each debug file name will have this prefix and the rest of the name is taken form the input name.

 # Compilation